wqLouis/paper_check/README.md

 # Paper Check

 ## A similarity checker for past papers

+---

 `I will rewrite this entire repo later`
----
+This Repo is currently under development, most functions are not working yet <3

 ### About this project